Dr. Enkeshi El-Amin

 Co-Host, Black in Appalachia Podcast

-An East Knoxville native, Angela Dennis was raised in Florida but ventured her way back to her appalachian roots a decade ago.
+An East Knoxville native, Angela Dennis was raised in Florida but ventured her way back to her Appalachian roots a decade ago.
 She is a journalist and literary activist.
-She is the founder of the local online publication Knoxville Soul and Editor for a national black owned media company, Black with No Chaser.
+She is an Editor for a national black owned media company, Black with No Chaser.
 Her work has been featured in the Knoxville News Sentinel and various national publications.
 She takes pride in promoting Black initiatives and in delivering an unfiltered and unflinching approach to journalism and Black history.
-She is a member of the National Association of Black Journalists and Board Chair for the Shora Foundation in Knoxville, Tennessee and involved in various community projects.
+She is a member of the National Association of Black Journalists and Program Director for the Shora Foundation in Knoxville, Tennessee and involved in various community projects.

 Terence Harris (Kami Astro),